doubleQ2018/recsys-challenge-2022/README.md

 # RecSys Challenge 2022

-This is a two-stage solution of [RecSys Challenge 2022](https://www.recsyschallenge.com/2022/index.html) focusing on the fashion recommendation.
+This is a Two-Stage Solution of [RecSys Challenge 2022](https://www.recsyschallenge.com/2022/index.html) focusing on the fashion recommendation.

 ## Usage